rfgonzales/laravel-inertia-react-mongodb-boilerplate/README.md

 ```

 ### 2. Install PHP dependencies

 `composer install`

 ### 3. Install Node Dependencies

 `npm install`

 ### 4.Docker Setup (for Containerized Environments)

 `docker compose up -d`

 ## Usage

 to run the server `php artisan serve`
 on a separate terminal run `npm run dev`

 # License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 # Contributing

 If you want to contribute to this project, please follow these guidelines:

 -   Fork the repository.
 -   Create a new branch for your feature or bug fix.
 -   Make your changes and test thoroughly.
 -   Submit a pull request with a clear description of the changes.

 # Acknowledgements

 -   Laravel
 -   Inertia.js
 -   React
 -   Laravel Breeze
 -   MongoDB
+-   Docker
+-   Redis